reincas/Lanthanide/docs/internals.md

     print(f"U = {state["GG/2"]}")
 ```

-The method `StateListSLJM.to_SLJ()` returns an object of the class `StateListSLJ` which provides a list of
+The SLJ sub-space consists of all stretched SLJM states with M=J. The class `StateListSLJ` provides a list of
 `StateSLJ` objects representing individual states.
-It picks all stretched states with M=J and strips the symmetry
+It is almost identical to the class `StateListSLJ` without the
-objects relating to `"Jz"`.
-The state object acts as a dictionary with symmetry names as keys and symmetry objects
+symmetry objects relating to `"Jz"`.
+The state object `StateSLJ` again acts as a dictionary with symmetry names as
-as values.
-Symmetry objects are described in more detail below.
-The following sample code derives a `StateListSLJ`
+keys and symmetry objects as values.
+The following sample code takes the SLJM states of Pr<sup>3+</sup> and prints
-object from an SLJM states object instead of using the method `Lanthanides.states()` directly:
+long string representations of all states:

 ```
-from lanthanide import StateListProduct, Lanthanide ion = Lanthanides(3) states = StateListProduct(ion.product)
+from lanthanide import Lanthanide, Coupling with Lanthanide(2) as ion:
-states = states.to_SLJM(ion)
-states = states.to_SLJ()
+    states = ion.states(Coupling.SLJM)
     for states in states:
         print(state)
 ```

 ## Matrix class